Crash of an Embraer EMB-110P1 Bandeirante in Lawton

 Circumstances:

-After passing over the Tuluá VOR at an altitude of 10,500 feet, the crew was cleared to start the descent when the aircraft struck the slope of a mountain located 16 km southeast from Buga.
-The aircraft disintegrated on impact and all 17 occupants were killed.
+The twin engine airplane departed Neiva-La Manguita Airport at 0941LT on a flight to Cali-Palmaseca Airport.
+After passing over Tuluá VOR at an altitude of 10,500 feet, the crew was cleared to start the descent.
+Cruising in poor visibility due to marginal weather conditions (the visibility was reduced due to mist and intermittent rain falls), the airplane impacted the slope of a mountain located near La Magdalena, east of Buga.
+The airplane disintegrated on impact and all 17 occupants were killed.
 The wreckage was found at an altitude of 8,600 feet.
-At the time of the accident, the visibility was reduced due mist and intermittent rain falls.

 Probable cause: